[Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

 Loki huffed.
 “He forgot his belt and hammer, that’s all.”

 Incredulity widened Sigyn’s eyes.
 “Is that so?
-And how might he have ‘forgotten’ such important items on his travels?”
+And how might he have ‘forgotten’ such important items?”

 Exasperated and more than a little embarrassed, Loki grunted loudly and crossed his arms over his face, being careful not to touch anything with his hands.
 “It’s a long story, Sigyn.
 Just let me hang the boughs and have some dinner and I’ll tell you everything,” he said, lowering his arms and gazing pleadingly at his smirking wife.